Website Documentation

 1. Enable Anonymous Authentication in the Firebase Auth settings.

-1. Add your Firebase config to app.js.
+1. Add your Firebase config to src/main.ts.

 1. The app will sign in users anonymously and use the Firebase ID token for API requests.